silverfisk/home-automation/README.md

 ===============

-Using OCR to read displays
+Using OCR to read displays with readLCD.sh
 ---------------------------

 I'm using an old Android phone as a web cam with the free app "IP Webcam" to read the display of my boiler.